uchicago-cs/chiwebsite/chirc/assignment5.rst

 .. note::

    This assignment was introduced in 2020 and, at the moment, all the tests involve a network with just two servers.
-So, for now, we are ommiting certain parts of the server-server protocol that only come into play with more complex networks (such as hop counts, server tokens, etc.).
+So, for now, we are omitting certain parts of the server-server protocol that only come into play with more complex networks (such as hop counts, server tokens, etc.).
 Future versions of this assignment will likely support more complex networks.

    However, your implementation *cannot* implement an IRC network by having your server refer just to "the other server".
 You must still use data structures that can potentially support multiple servers in the network, even if that network currently won't have more than two servers.